 Choosing between Los Angeles vs San Diego to visit when you’re planning a trip to California can be a difficult decision.
 Though the two cities lie only about 120 miles from each other, they couldn’t be more different.
 With distinct cultures and history, San Diego and Los Angeles make for incredible destinations in their own right, but which is the best place for you to visit?

-Though both cities are famed for their great, year-round weather, laid back lifestyles, great food and wonderful beaches, they are also distinct cities with different things to offer visitors.
+Though both cities are famed for their great, year-round climate, laid-back lifestyles, great food and wonderful beaches, they are also distinct cities with different things to offer visitors.
 One is known for Hollywood and stardom, the other for endless beaches and a quintessential So-Cal culture, both Los Angeles and San Diego are diverse and dynamic cities that are so worth visiting.

 If you can only choose one to visit, however, we’re here to help you make the choice between San Diego or Los Angeles.